dkelly255/fitness-app/README.md

 ## Media
 - The site `background image` was sourced from [Pexels](https://www.pexels.com/photo/close-up-view-of-system-hacking-5380618/) and is free to use with no attribution required
+- The Images used for the site `apparrel` products were taken from [My Protein](https://www.myprotein.ie/clothing.list)
+- The Images used for the site `Nutritional` products were taken from [My Protein](https://www.myprotein.ie/nutrition.list)
 - The site fonts were taken from [Google Fonts](https://fonts.google.com/)
 - All `Icons`, including the `Favicon` used throughout the site were sourced from [FontAwesome](https://fontawesome.com/)
-- The Images used for the site `Apparrell` products were taken from [My Protein](https://www.myprotein.ie/clothing.list)
-- The Images used for the site `Nutritional` products were taken from [My Protein](https://www.myprotein.ie/nutrition.list)

-I would also like to thank my Mentor Tim Nelson, my UCD course members and our Stand-Up Facilitator Richard Wells for their help throughout the course
+I would also like to thank our Program Stand-Up Facilitator Richard Wells, as well as my UCD and Code Institute course members for their help throughout the course and especially my Code Institute Mentor Tim Nelson for his invaluable support and guidance on all of my projects.